 Why red, blue, and green instead of red, blue, and yellow?

 Probably because those are the three colors your eye can see.
 Go look at old newspapers that are in color.
 Yellow is made of tiny blue and green dots.
+Also, the Yellow god (the reason the runes are yellow) was cut from the game.

 Do Mantorok, the yellow god, and (presumably) the orange god balance each other out like Chattur'gha, Ulyaoth, Xel'lotath do?